‘Jobs To Be Done’ as a Demand-Gen DriverIntegrate & Ignite Podcast

 Marketing isn’t about you or better, faster, and cheaper products.
 These are traditional concepts other marketers get sucked into.
 Instead, the goal is to create building blocks that address the customer’s pain points without the prepared sales pitch.
 This marketing solution helps you quickly leave the sea of sameness that others can’t seem to leave.

-I like to think about this in the context of former Stanford business professor Clayton Christensen’s theory of “Jobs to be Done,” outlined in his book “Competing Against Luck.”
+I like to think about this in the context of the late Harvard Business School professor Clayton Christensen’s theory of “Jobs to be Done,” which is outlined in his book “Competing Against Luck.”
 Christensen’s theory is a critical building block of demand-gen.

 “Jobs to be done” focuses on the tasks customers hope to accomplish.
 It explains the “why” behind consumer behavior, which helps product designers create things people want to buy.
 A marketing team can use the jobs-to-be-done framework to design maps of the customer journey.